You may wish to read a page on the town first.

 etc., have evident reference to the worship of Osiris.
 Murray

 This type of mosaic originated in Alexandria and it depicted scenes set in the River Nile, very often with some comical aspects.
 It is pretty rare, although it has been found in all parts of the Roman Empire, from Lebanon to Rome and Germany.
-One of the largest and finest examples decorated a villa of Emperor Hadrian at Palestrina.
+One of the largest and finest examples decorated the sanctuary to Fortuna Primigenia at Palestrina.